-\redbf{A rough idea about how $K$ evolves with $T$ by just looking at the Fe PDOS} \rfig{fig:kmodft}(a) shows how the Fermi level changes with different $T$ elements in a simple rigid band picture.
+Figure \ref{fig:kmodft}(a) shows how the Fermi level changes with different $T$ elements in a simple rigid-band picture.
 Only those transitions across the Fermi level contribute to MAE.
 With $T$ elements other than Fe, the $|\pm2,\downarrow\rangle$ states become either fully occupied or unoccupied.
-The large uniaxial anisotropy that originated from transition $|2,\downarrow\rangle${\lrarrow}$|-2,\downarrow\rangle$ (term 4$\chi_{22}^{\downarrow\downarrow}$) vanishes and other transitions becomes important depending on the position of the Fermi level.
+The large uniaxial anisotropy that originated from transition $|2,\downarrow\rangle${\lrarrow}$|-2,\downarrow\rangle$ (term 4$\chi_{22}^{\downarrow\downarrow}$) vanishes and other transitions becomes important, depending on the position of the Fermi level.
 For $T$=Ni, the Fermi level intersects the degenerate $|\pm1,\downarrow \rangle$ states.
 Hence anisotropy contributions are dominated by the transitions $|1,\downarrow\rangle${\lrarrow}$|-1,\downarrow\rangle$ (term $\chi_{11}^{\downarrow\downarrow}$).
-This transition promotes the uniaxial anisotropy as 4$\chi_{22}^{\downarrow\downarrow}$ does for $T$=Fe.
+This transition promotes the uniaxial anisotropy, as 4$\chi_{22}^{\downarrow\downarrow}$ does for $T$=Fe.
 For $T$ = Co, the Fermi level is between {\pmbd} and $|\pm1,\downarrow \rangle$ peaks.
-The transitions of {\pmbd} {\lrarrow} {\pmad} (term -3$\chi_{12}^{\downarrow\downarrow}$) and {\pmau} {\lrarrow} {\mpad} (term -($\chi_{11}^{\uparrow\downarrow}$+$\chi_{11}^{\downarrow\uparrow}$)) support easy-plane anisotropy while the transition {\pmbu \lrarrow \pmad} (term 3$\chi_{12}^{\downarrow\uparrow}$) promotes easy-axis anisotropy.
+The transitions of {\pmbd} {\lrarrow} {\pmad} (term -3$\chi_{12}^{\downarrow\downarrow}$) and {\pmau} {\lrarrow} {\mpad} [term -($\chi_{11}^{\uparrow\downarrow}$+$\chi_{11}^{\downarrow\uparrow}$)] support easy-plane anisotropy, while the transition {\pmbu \lrarrow \pmad} (term 3$\chi_{12}^{\downarrow\uparrow}$) promotes easy-axis anisotropy.
 However the two bands involved in the last transition are far away from each other and this contribution is relatively small.
-Hence, for $T$=Co one should expect the system to have easy-plane anisotropy.
-For $T$=Mn, there are four transitions that contribute to the MAE, all of them are between the two spin channels; two inter-$|m|$ transitions {\pmau \lrarrow \pmbd} (term 3$\chi_{12}^{\uparrow\downarrow}$) and {\pmbu \lrarrow \pmad} support easy-axis anisotropy, while two other intra-$|m|$ transitions {\pmau \lrarrow \mpad} and {\pmbu \lrarrow \mpbd} (term -4($\chi_{22}^{\uparrow\downarrow}$+$\chi_{22}^{\downarrow\uparrow}$)) support easy-plane anisotropy.
+Hence, for $T$=Co, one should expect the system to have easy-plane anisotropy.
+For $T$=Mn, there are four transitions that contribute to the MAE; all of them are between the two spin channels, in which two inter-$|m|$ transitions {\pmau \lrarrow \pmbd} (term 3$\chi_{12}^{\uparrow\downarrow}$) and {\pmbu \lrarrow \pmad} support easy-axis anisotropy, while two other intra-$|m|$ transitions {\pmau \lrarrow \mpad} and {\pmbu \lrarrow \mpbd} [term -4($\chi_{22}^{\uparrow\downarrow}$+$\chi_{22}^{\downarrow\uparrow}$)] support easy-plane anisotropy.
 The four transitions compete and the sign of the total MAE is not obvious and requires a more quantitative description.